DHLSan/LLVGG16/softmax ip/README.md

 --Click Window --> Add ip catalog --> select ip files which you created with HLS

---make sure the connections are exactly the same with block_diagram.pdf
+--make sure the connections are exactly the same with softmax_ip.JPG

 --Right click on design file and click Create HDL Wrapper.